contrapost/norwegian_dic/README.md

 ## Norwegian word list

-Can be used as custom dictionary for IntelliJ IDEA by fallowing intruction from the ofiicial web page:
+Can be used as custom dictionary for IntelliJ IDEA by following intruction from the official web page:

 > **To add a dictionary, follow these steps**:
 > * Create a directory in your file system, and in it a text file with the .dic extension.